 These are some of the most common things our member organizations have heard from domestic worker trafficking survivors over the years.

-In 2013, NDWA along with our member anchor organizations who had already been active in human trafficking work, Damayan, Adhikaar, and Casa de Maryland, launched our Beyond Survival campaign to build survivor leadership and promote a community organizing approach to ending human trafficking.
-The campaign seeks to survivors of labor trafficking to become agents of change, bring their stories and voices into the main arenas of the trafficking debate that have historically been devoid of any discussion of workers’ rights, and develop a vision for transformative change.
+In 2013, along with our member anchor organizations already active in human trafficking work—Damayan, Adhikaar, and Casa de Maryland—NDWA launched our Beyond Survival campaign to build survivor leadership and promote a community organizing approach to ending human trafficking.
+The campaign seeks to support survivors of labor trafficking in becoming agents of change, bring their stories and voices into the main arenas of the trafficking debate that have historically been devoid of any discussion of workers’ rights, and develop a vision for transformative change.

-We call our campaign "Beyond Survival," as an indication that we are ready to move beyond the narrative of victimization, and towards true transformation and survivor-led advocacy and policy change in the US and around the world.
+We call our campaign "Beyond Survival," as an indication that we are ready to move beyond the narrative of victimization towards true transformation, survivor-led advocacy, and policy change in the US and around the world.

 #BeTheHelp We Need